Mak-annie/House-Sales/README.md

 ## DATA VISUALIZATIONS
-A visualization of the model's results will be plotted so as to ensure a better understanding of the predictive analysis.A scatter plot of the target variable, a histogram of the residuals and a barplot of the coeeficients
+A visualization of the model's results will be plotted so as to ensure a better understanding of the predictive analysis.A scatter plot of the target variable, a histogram of the residuals and a barplot of the coeeficients.

 ## CONCLUSIONS